jouets dans le grenier

 In Chicago we were represented in several communities on the far South side, most notably the ones called Burnside and Roseland.
 Coming from Europe’s easternmost small Catholic country, we seemed to have a natural affinity for the Irish, of similar faith from Europe’s westernmost end.
 Or perhaps it was our common Celtic origins.

 So my only experience of family life as conventionally advertised occurred before dad went into the rooming house business.
 There were even occasional family rides to Belmont Harbor’s rocky beach or to a War Bond drive’s outdoor “battlefield” theatrical.
-All that was over once my mother and I were ensconced at 673 (we identified our domiciles by their street addresses).
+All that was over once my mother and I were ensconced at ‘673’ (we identified our domiciles by their street addresses).
 Klein’s Dry Goods had the first floor, and we lived in or rented out the other three – with dad’s auction purchases filling the basement and the garage behind it.
-The building was a little peculiar in that it had a “light well” just off-center: that is, one room on the second floor had no ceiling, and you could look down into the open “well” from the fourth floor.
-I had small rooms on what the French call the first floor, both on the street side and facing the “back yard”, the other spaces being for our offices, kitchen, and bathrooms.
+The building was a little peculiar in that it had a 3-story mini-atrium just off-center: that is, one room on our second floor had no ceiling, and you could look down into the open “well” from the fourth floor.
+I had small rooms on what the French call the first floor, a bedroom on the street (west) side and a toy room facing the back yard garage; the other spaces being for family offices, kitchen, and bathrooms.
 My mother’s rooms were on the east end of floor above.
 And the rest were totally redecorated “sleeping rooms,” each of which at least had a bed & an extension phone (implying a full-blown PBX switchboard downstairs).
 When available I would occasionally spend an overnight in one of the front rooms on the fourth floor, just get the full effect of Clark Street at night – and be serenaded by “Pistol Packin’ Mama,” or “You Are My Sunshine,” or the like.

 Therefore my life at home was both private and spacious, especially compared to my peers.
 No siblings so no others to share with, and separated parents providing therefore not much adult attention.
 Concurrent with this freedom you must also understand that I was also an inmate at the time of a parochial grammar school.
 But at home I was an avid reader of comic books (many, used from Corey’s Book Store, two for a nickel), and regular patron further of the Newberry Movie theater (across from “Bughouse Square” and the Newberry Library).
 At least once a week, double features and a few cartoons (Warner Bros, not Disney).